fatchan/jschan/INSTALLATION.md

 More information and commands for customisation or advanced use is in the ADVANCED section.

-**9. (Optionall) if you plan to use the webring and want to make requests with a proxy to mask your origin server IP**
+**9. (Optional) if you plan to use the webring and want to make requests with a proxy to mask your origin server IP**

 EITHER: